 Until I couldn’t take it anymore…

 Out it went, right into the trash.
 I never regretted the decision, not once.

 Sure, without the grid the sink will get some scratches.
 And it has.
 But I’m the only one who sees them.

 I’ll gladly take some scratches in the bottom of my sink than ever live with that germy gross mess again.

 What about you?
 Are you ready to ditch your sink grid and risk some scratches?

-Here’s a silicon alternative you can use to keep your sink scratch free.
-And it can be easily cleaned in the dishwasher.
+Here’s some silicon alternative that will help keep your sink scratch free.
+And, they can be easily cleaned in the dishwasher.
 Win Win.